liske/needrestart/README.md

 Frontends
 ---------

-*needrestart* uses a modular aproach based on perl packages providing the user interface.
+*needrestart* uses a modular approach based on perl packages providing the user interface.
 The following frontends are shipped:

 * *NeedRestart::UI::Debconf* using *debconf*